PJungkamp/yoga9-linux/README.md

 2. The function keys:
     - [0008-platform-x86-ideapad-laptop-support-for-more-special.patch](kernel-patches/0008-platform-x86-ideapad-laptop-support-for-more-special.patch)
         The special function keys of the Yoga 9 are reported using an ACPI WMI event, which had no driver.
-        These are now handled in `ideapad-laptop` and on their way to mainline.
+        These are now handled in `ideapad-laptop` in linux mainline.
     - [0001-ACPICA-Make-address-space-handler-install-and-_REG-e.patch](kernel-patches/0001-ACPICA-Make-address-space-handler-install-and-_REG-e.patch)
       & [0002-ACPI-EC-fix-ECDT-probe-ordering-issues.patch](kernel-patches/0002-ACPI-EC-fix-ECDT-probe-ordering-issues.patch)
         The brightness keys should be supported already but aren't due to a difference in ACPI initialization between Windows and Linux.
-        The problem is waiting for this MR https://github.com/acpica/acpica/pull/786
+        These are now also in mainline linux.
 3. The graphical glitches seem to be related to Intel's PSR (Panel Self Refresh) implementation.
     So I disabled it for now using [`/etc/modprobe.d/i915.conf`](config/etc/modprobe.d/i915.conf).